 The role of employee benefits

-Many employers offer a wide range of benefits from traditional items such as paid leave and occupational pensions to newer elements such as concierge services.
+Many employers offer a wide range of benefits, from traditional items such as paid leave and occupational pensions, to newer elements such as paid leave to adopt a pet.

-Flexible benefits schemes (also known as 'cafeteria benefits' or 'flex plans') allow employees to vary their benefits package in order to meet their individual needs.
+There are various ways of offering benefits.
+For instance, flexible benefits schemes (also known as 'cafeteria benefits' or 'flex plans') allow employees to vary their benefits package to meet their individual needs.

 Read more in our employee benefits factsheet.

 Non-financial rewards and total reward